-What is the misconceptions about the job?
+What are the misconceptions about the job?
 Do people think it’s like the TV?

 Many people think it’s like the TV that all CID DCI’s are grumpy, swear at everybody and are ‘plod’, the reality is very different in terms of education, intellect and finely homed interpersonal skills.